 (Whitaker et al., 1998)

 Even though we are present in many situations when children get bullied, the first idea that comes to our mind is physical bullying and calling names.
 We are immersed in our own worlds and we subconsciously believe that all of those quarrels are not so significant and that the children will ultimately forget.
+In these moments, we are forgetting about inclusion.
 Unfortunately, the reality is completely diﬀerent, and bullying of any kind at such a young age leaves serious consequences on the children’s life quality.

 When people make fun of me’ Male, Year 6